schmidt-jo/mese_t2_paper/index.md

 # Introduction

 This page contains supplementary visualizations and interactive content to support our Q2 2025 publication.
 The visualizations provide additional context and detailed analysis that complement the main paper findings.
-Boing.

 ## Methodology Overview